The Drive and its partners may earn a commission if you purchase a product through one of our links. Read more.

 While it comes with a heavy plastic bottom with drainage holes, it may get wet during heavy rain.
 Some users have rectified this issue by covering it with a tarp for extra protection.

-Young children love the Turtle Round Sandbox, which is bright green and resembles a sea turtle.
-Made of 100 percent plastic, this sandbox is designed for children ages 1 to 6 and holds up to 150 pounds of sand, which is not included.
-It measures 42.5 inches by 37.75 inches and has a depth of 10 inches.
-It weighs just 14.5 pounds when not filled with sand.
+Young children love the Little Tikes Turtle Sandbox, which is bright green and resembles a sea turtle.
+Made of plastic, this sandbox is designed for children aged 12 months to 6 years old and holds up to 150 pounds of sand, which is not included.
+It measures 38.75 x 43.25 x 12 inches.
+It weighs just 12.1 pounds when not filled with sand.
 The sandbox has molded detail on the bottom, which encourages kids to dig and play.
 There are also a couple of spots near the turtle's legs where kids can sit.
-It comes with a removable lid, that stays firmly in place when the sandbox is not in use.
+It comes with a removable lid that stays firmly in place when the sandbox is not in use.
 Plus, no assembly is required.

-Unfortunately, it may not be as thick or sturdy as you expect.
-Plus, it's a little small compared to some other options.
+Unfortunately, it may not be as thick or sturdy as you expect, and it's a little small compared to some other options.

 If turtles aren't your thing, maybe the Sandbox Crab Shape Playset is a better alternative.
 Similar to the turtle sandbox, this one features two front claws that act as seats for kids (they’re not meant for adults).
 It can accommodate twice as much sand (300 pounds) compared to the turtle sandbox.
 Children love the fun, bright-colored design of this sandbox, which comes with a sculptured shell lid that keeps moisture and pets out.
 Older kids have no problem removing and replacing the light lid when they want to play.
 The sandbox also has a few tiny vents so sand won't mold if kids use water with their sand creations.
 There's enough room for two small children to play comfortably, and overall it's quite sturdy.